aminaelguenuni/Github_CLI/README.md

 # GitHub Top Repo CLI

-We built a Python command-line tool to fetch the **most starred GitHub repositories** created within a specified date range.
+I built a Python command-line tool to fetch the **most starred GitHub repositories** created within a specified date range.
-This tool is designed to help developers, researchers, and enthusiasts quickly explore trending projects, discover innovative repositories, and keep track of popular projects in the GitHub ecosystem.
+This tool is designed to help developers, researchers, and enthusiasts to quickly explore trending projects, discover innovative repositories, and keep track of popular projects in the GitHub ecosystem.

 By providing a simple interface to query repositories by creation date and sort them by popularity, users can gain insights into emerging trends, popular programming languages, and open-source activity over time.